New Student Information

 - Photocopying, faxing, and printing services are available.
 Ask department staff to get you set up and arrange payment for personal transactions.

-- Each year, our department IT coordinator will provide you a link to our department listservs including email@example.com and firstname.lastname@example.org.
+- Each year, our department systems programmer will provide you a link to our department listservs including firstname.lastname@example.org and email@example.com.

 Additional Information for International Students